know-cujojs/know/src/documents/tutorials/modules/consuming-modules-module-ids.html.md

 AMD and CommonJS also recognize bare `.` and `..` as module identifiers.  `.` normalizes to the module whose name is the same as the current level. `..` normalizes to the module whose name is the same as the level that is one level up from the current level.
-Yes, that is confusing!
-Perhaps that's why you don't see these used often.
-Hopefully, some examples might help.
-Given that the current module is "app/billing/billTo/Customer", the environment will normalize these ids as follows:
+For example, given that the current module is app/billing/billTo/Customer, the environment normalizes these ids as follows:

 ```js
 // module app/billing/billTo/Customer